If you want to sign the Fossil Fuel Declaration please get in touch with NUS and People & Planet on: email@example.com

 The Fossil Fuel Declaration is part of Ask 2 of our campaign.
 It has been co-created with People & Planet and is for those institutions who already do not have fossil fuel investments.
 By affirming their current fossil free status, as well as commiting to remaining so in the future, these institutions join the global fossil fuel divestment movement.

-So far, thirteen universities have signed.
+So far, fourteen universities have signed.
 Is your University one of them?

 If not, and you'd like to see your university amongst the names below, then here are two actions you can take: